aaronkollasch/photomanager/README.md

 ### Install ExifTool
-ExifTool is required to import, but not to store or verify photos.
+ExifTool is required to import, but not to collect or verify photos.
 ```shell
 # macOS
 brew install exiftool